 Student Senate Offices:

 Officers are elected by a plurality vote of the student body.
 Elections for the academic year take place in the spring.
 All students enrolled in one or more credit may cast one vote for each office.

 Officer candidates shall have a 2.0 cumulative grade point average on a 4.0 scale or better at the date of elections from their institution or their high school.
 In the case of transfer or first-time students with no GPA, the Senate may choose to verify or waive the requirement with a majority vote.
 Candidates for the presidency shall have completed two semesters of study at FDLTCC at the time they assume office.

-For more information regarding student government or other student life activities, contact the student activities coordinator at 218-879-0708 or via email to email@example.com, or contact the Student Senate Office at 218-879-0779.
+For more information regarding student government or other student life activities, contact the Director of Housing and Student Activities at 218-590-3345 or via email to firstname.lastname@example.org, or contact the Student Senate Office at 218-879-0779.